MasterKale/SimpleWebAuthn-homepage/docs/simplewebauthn/philosophy.md

 1. Pass the server-provided values into the WebAuthn API's `navigator.credentials.create()` and `navigator.credentials.get()` so the user can interact with their compatible authenticator.
 2. Pass the authenticator's response returned from these methods back to the server.

 On the surface, this is a relatively straightforward dance.
-Unfortunately the values passed into the `navigator.credentials` methods and the responses received from them make heavy use of `ArrayBuffer`'s which are difficult to transmit as JSON between front end and back end.
+Unfortunately the values passed into the `navigator.credentials` methods and the responses received from them make heavy use of `ArrayBuffer`s which are difficult to transmit as JSON between front end and back end.
 Not only that, there are many complex ways in which authenticator responses must be parsed, and though finalized, [the W3C spec](https://w3c.github.io/webauthn/) is quite complex and is being expanded all the time.

 **Enter SimpleWebAuthn.**